codezonediitj/pydatastructs/README.md

 Why do we use Python?
 ------------------

-- As we know Python is an interpreted language and hence it is slow compared to C++, the most popular language for competitive programming.
+- As we know Python is an interpreted language and hence executing programs in it is slower as compared to C++.

-- We still decided to use Python because the software development can happen at a much faster pace and it is much easier to test various software designs and APIs as coding them out takes no time.
+- We still decided to use Python because the software development can happen at a much faster pace and it is much easier to test various software designs and APIs as coding them out takes no time in Python.

-- However, keeping the need of the users in mind, we will shift to C++ backend,  which will happen quickly as we would be required to just translate the tested code rather than writing it from scratch, after a few releases with APIs available for all the languages.
+- However, keeping the need of the users in mind, we are also working on providing a C++ backend,  which will happen quickly as we would be required to just translate the tested code rather than writing it from scratch.

 How to contribute?
 ------------------